schneiderelectricsystemsitaly/bt-seneca-msc/README.md

 A pure Javascript API for the Seneca Multi Smart Calibrator device, using web bluetooth.

+This package has only one logger package as dependency, it implements modbus RTU FC3/FC16 functions.
+The reason is that most modbus implementations I found are requiring Node.js environment, whereas my goal was to run in a pure browser environment.
-It has minimal dependencies (one logger packages), implements modbus RTU FC3/FC16 functions and has been tested with a Seneca MSC device with firmware 1.0.44 ; tested on PC/Windows with Chrome and Edge.
-Source is Node.js but the distribution versions are CommonJS (browserified with a standalone MSC object).
+This oackage has been tested with a Seneca MSC device with firmware 1.0.44 ; testing was performed on PC/Windows with Chrome and Edge and Android Samsung S10 phone.
+The distribution versions are CommonJS (browserified with a standalone MSC object) ; examples below.
+This package can probably be adapted from Bluetooth to serial comm with little effort, but at the time I don't need it.

-A sample application is available here: https://pbrunot.github.io/bt-seneca-msc/
+* A sample application is available here: :point_right: https://pbrunot.github.io/bt-seneca-msc/ :point_left:

 ## Requirements and limitations